-Club: Country/Region: Mobile Appp 1 Girls: 0 Boys: 1 Ages: 12 CoderDojo Belfast Northern Ireland, UK to track animals and has an elaborate plan about how to construct the project.
+Club: CoderDojo Belfast Country/Region: Northern Ireland, UK

+"The app tracks pets using a tracking device, finding their location through a web front end."
+At the time of the event, the mobile app was at the design stage.
+The creator had done substantial research on different tracking technologies and devices that can be used to track animals and has an elaborate plan about how to construct the project.
 He doesn't know what app software he will use, but for hardware he will use a beacon, a device that can be attached to a pet's collar and connected to a mobile app.
 It can contain different sensors, but he wants to start with the tracking one.
 He wants to use RFID tracking and data analysis when developing the app, to analyse the data about the pet's location.
 He presented the initial idea through a presentation.